 Surface Marker Labelling of Co-Cultured Tumor and Immune Cells for Cytometric Analysis

-Demonstrator:

 At the end of the co-culture period, collect the patient-derived organoids and tumor-infiltrating lymphocytes into a centrifuge tube [1].

 Talent transferring the contents of co-culture wells into a centrifuge tube.